 SIS independently produced educational programs are provided a standard-set audio/visual package that will be charged against the SIS’s account.
 See cost breakdown below for independently produced programs in the section titled, "Responsibilities of the Sponsoring SIS."

 A. Annual Meeting Program Committee-selected Programs

-In the summer, program proposal information for the subsequent year is available on AALLNET.
+In the summer, program proposal information for the subsequent year is made available on AALLNET.

-Sections are encouraged to work with their members to submit needs-based program and workshop proposals to the Annual Meeting Program Committee by its deadline, in mid-October.
+Sections are encouraged to work with their members to submit needs-based program and workshop proposals to the Annual Meeting Program Committee by the October deadline.
 Proposals must be submitted online.

 SIS Education Committees should review the program proposer’s materials on AALLNET for complete information on planning programs and workshops for the following year’s Annual Meeting.

-If a program or workshop is selected for presentation, the Annual Meeting Program Committee liaison notifies the proposer.
+If a program is selected for presentation, the Annual Meeting Program Committee liaison notifies the proposer.
 These programs are funded by AALL as part of the Annual Meeting's expenses.

 All program and workshop coordinators of AMPC-selected programs will be subscribed to a listserv where pertinent planning information, reminders of deadlines, etc. will be posted.
 Coordinators must operate within the budget agreed upon with the Annual Meeting Program Committee.

 When the AALL Annual Meeting Program Committee approves a pre-conference workshop for presentation at an AALL Annual Meeting, the Education and Programs Manager prepares the budget and sets the registration fee in accordance with AALL Financial Policies and the Budget Guidelines for the fiscal year in which the workshop is held.
 AALL assumes all financial risk for potential losses from institutes and workshops, and retains net revenues generated from institutes and workshops.